 Emotions during yoga instructor training are natural

-If you are going through yoga teacher training at the moment, you’ve probably encountered situations and people that made you think twice about your path, especially if you are doing yoga teacher training intensive.
+If you are going through yoga teacher training at the moment, you’ve probably encountered situations and people that made you think twice about your path, especially if you are doing an intensive yoga teacher training.
 Although those things are expected, experiencing them regularly can affect your progress and even your motivation to continue.

 If you are currently experiencing that, don’t fret.
 Here are some motivations to keep you moving forward.

 The people in your class have their own reasons why they are there with you.
 They are probably going through something stressful that made them decide to enroll.
 It can be work-related problems, health concerns or issues in their relationship.

 With this type of stress and people’s tendency to be self-centered, expect that there will be times that they’ll speak without thinking.

 During such times, it’s important to remain neutral and just move on.
 You’ll never know what’s really going on in other people’s’ lives so avoid knee-jerk reactions that can prevent you from establishing a connection with them.

 You’ll never know who’ll be in your class so be prepared to work with different types of people.
 Keep an open mind and remain flexible.

 You can think of it as a challenge.
 Meeting people with different personalities can be a unique experience as you get to know their values and goals in life.
 You might even learn valuable life lessons from them.